realkarych/aioplate/DOCS.md

   All this functionality should be realized in services and provide the interface to connect them from view.
 - Docstrings with description of functionality for all handlers.
 - No more than 4 decorators on each handler.
+- Use same titles for message instances, callback-query instances in all handlers.
+For message use `m`, for callback use `call`.

 ### Messages